SomeTechyGuy/Free-Dev-Stuff/README.md

 - [DebugBear Website Speed Test](https://shrinkme.in/28OP2Wq) (Only US East can be chosen for free.)
 - [GTmetrix](https://shrinkme.in/cimkYEcm) (You must log in to choose your location.)
 - [WebPageTest](https://shrinkme.in/yetyPNP) (Customization available for speed and location.)
-- [Dotcom tools Website Speed Test](https://shrinkme.in/SMAcBy5n) (Different screen resolutions, browsers, locations, and throttling to choose from.)
+- [Dotcom tools Website Speed Test](https://shrinkme.in/SMAcBy5n) (Different screen resolutions, browsers, locations and throttling to choose from.)
-- [Uptime.com Pagespeed](https://shrinkme.in/VeOnAC) (Different devices, throttling, and locations to choose from.)
+- [Uptime.com Pagespeed](https://shrinkme.in/VeOnAC) (Different devices, throttling and locations to choose from.)

 ## SSL